Creamy Low Fat Mushroom Soup easy to make and delicious to eat.

 Oh wow, do I have a fantastic, delicious recipe, that is easy to prepare and stunning to serve?
 Let me share my Bath Soft Cheese Chilli Tarts with you.

 Crisp, crunchy, golden filo pastry encases a layer of chilli pickle, smothered in melting Bath Soft Cheese.
+I know, they look so tempting.

 Stunning in the late afternoon sunshine, these Bath Soft Cheese Chilli Tarts are incredibly tempting to look at.